LukeShortCloud/card_games_converter/cgc_tdd.md

     * Added new milestone to exclusively use the Python PIL library for manipulating images.
 * 2018-09-08.1
     * Refactored the convert_batch_append_all method to have less code and be more reusable.
+* 2018-09-10
+    * Correct the CLI argument name from `--ppi-length` to `--ppi-height` to be consistent with the existing code.